-(C3.1e) Describe where and how climate-related risks and opportunities have influenced your financial planning.
+(C3.4) Describe where and how climate-related risks and opportunities have influenced your financial planning.

-Financial planning elements that have been influenced Description of influence Row 1 Direct costs Indirect costs Capital Climate-related risks and opportunities influences multiple aspects of our financial planning.
+Financial planning elements that have been influenced Description of influence Row 1 Revenues Direct costs Indirect costs Capital expenditures Acquisitions and divestments Climate-related risks and opportunities influences multiple aspects of our financial planning.
 For example, the growing demand from customers for products with low carbon footprint and better end-of-life management led to reallocation of 1% of our packaging sector revenues to investments in R&D, as well opened opportunities for new revenue streams.
 To differentiate ourselves with an offering of eco-responsible packaging products containing recycled plastic, we also announced in early 2020 our new vertical integration strategy, with the creation of a Recycling Group within TC Transcontinental Packaging.
 This group purchased equipment in June 2020 for converting flexible plastics recovered from sorting facilities and other commercial, industrial and agricultural sources into recycled plastic granules, ensuring a stable procurement for TC Transcontinental.
-TC Transcontinental will also be on the lookout for potential acquisitions of companies in this sector in the short and medium term.
+TC Transcontinental is aiming at developing its recycling activities in all geographies where it operates.